sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 def find_primes_under(primes_limit=20):
     start = time.time()
-    # upper bound
     range_limit = primes_limit + 1

     # number range to be checked - we need both a list and a set for
-    # this experiment
+    # this experiment, so that we can pop the lowest value reliably
     prime_suspects_list = list(range(2, range_limit))
     prime_suspects_excluding_multiples_set = set(prime_suspects_list)

-    # primes that we have found
     primes_list = []

     # while there are still items in the prime_suspects set